adityasatuluri/adityasatuluri/README.md

   <br>
   <br>
   <samp>
-Iam recently grduated with a degree in Computer Science and Engineering (B. Tech)</a>.
+Iam recently graduated with a degree in Computer Science and Engineering (B. Tech)</a>.
 <br><br>
 <samp>
 I have a strong passion for learning and exploring various aspects of computer science.
 Additionally, I enjoy drawing, graphic design, and 3D art in free time.